How does a Hand Pump Work?

 4. The Suction Pipe

-A pipe is fixed below the cylinder and extended deep into the underground water source.
+The suction pipe is attached below the cylinder and extends deep into the underground water source.
+It serves as the pathway through which water is drawn up into the pump.

 5. The Outlet